 Ismat’s professional background is in natural health care, with a specialty in traditional Indian medicine.
 With over two decades of experience, she has spearheaded CAISH, carefully guiding its growth since its inception in 2002.

-Ismat will focus on interfacing the ancient concepts of health/well-being with current health needs, further developing educational programs, materials and teaching tools.
-Ismat will be working towards accreditation affiliations of Ayurveda and Indian Systems of Healing programs in Canada.
+Ismat focuses on melding ancient wisdom with current concepts of health and wellbeing.
+From this frame of reference, she develops educational programs, materials and teaching tools.
+Currently, Ismat is working toward accreditation affiliations, and the standardization of Ayurveda and Indian Systems of Healing programs in Canada.

-Inspired to help people connect to their life purpose, Loreli first studied mind-body wellness at the Chopra Center in California and later certified in Kundalini Yoga under internationally recognized Yoga Master, Gurutej Kaur, an original student of Yogi Bhajan.
-Loreli infuses her yoga and meditation practice with keen insight into stress management for modern-day work/life balance, informed by her experiences working in the public, corporate, government, and non-profit sectors.
+Loreli was inspired to help people connect to their life purpose, and to that end she studied mind-body wellness at the Chopra Center in California.
+Later, she became certified in Kundalini Yoga under internationally recognized Yoga Master, Gurutej Kaur, an original student of Yogi Bhajan.
+Because of her experiences working in various sectors, including the frenetic financial industry, Loreli infuses her yoga and meditation practice with keen insight into stress management for modern day work-life balance.

 A seasoned human resources and communications professional, Loreli continually draws from her multidisciplinary background in the arts, community development, and the finance sector.
 One particularly important area Loreli worked in was the Mentoring